 “When Maradona said he wanted to leave Naples, some people tossed wax dolls stuck with pins through his window.
 Prisoner of the city that adored him, and of the Camorra, the Mafia that owns it, he was playing against his heart, against his feet.
 That’s when the cocaine scandal erupted, and Maradona suddenly became Maracoca, a delinquent who had fooled people into thinking he was a hero” (Galeano 234).

 Cocaine may have reinforced his already-eccentric, larger than life personality, but often at the cost of being a present father figure in his daughters’ lives.
-He expresses that he feels he missed out on much of his daughters’ childhoods because he was so wrapped up in his own world of drugs.
+He expresses that he feels he missed out on much of his daughters’ childhoods because he was so wrapped up in his own world of drugs and suggests people to either stay away from drugs, or get tampa treatment programs, if its too late.
 Although he sometimes jokes around about cocaine (for example, bashing the United States yet again to blame widespread cocaine use on Americans), it is clear that he is ashamed of the consequences that cocaine’s side effects had on his life at home.

 Yet despite the drugs, radical political views, and questionable actions on the field, there is still a church named after him.
 There are still people, both in his native Argentina and around the world, who idolize him beyond compare.
 When his drug scandal meant that he “had betrayed the children who adored him and brought dishonor on the sport” leading his fans to “[give] him up for dead,” they all still returned to his side once he had served his sentence and he was, once again, largely assessed based on his athletic success (Galeano 235).
 Even in countries like the United States where the family unit is so valued, the fact that he was an absentee father and husband for years disappears because he is Diego Maradona and he is the epitome of football greatness.
 Galeano writes about him in a defensive tone, declaring: “Maradona carried a burden named Maradona that bent his back out of shape” (Galeano 233).
 Such a statement implies that one should pity the player for his demons, rather than blame him for them.
 We are all supposed to take the bad with the good, because the good is superhuman.